cse110-fa22-group26/cse110-fa22-group26/admin/meetings/111322-sprint-1-review.md

 - Record demos for features that has been completed

 **to-dos**
-- Check with TA for db confusio & set ups
+- Check with TA for db confusion & set ups
 - Move on to the next sprint: set up the backend for web pages

 **Key Assets**